TourBySpot

 Arena Floor

-Explore the Colosseum's historic Arena Floor in Rome, Italy, where gladiators once battled and spectacles unfolded.
-Discover its rich history and incredible engineering.
+Explore the Colosseum's Arena Floor in Rome, Italy, where gladiators fought and ancient spectacles unfolded.
+Discover its history and unique perspective.

 Overview